 The recyclables have value, and the revenue NRWS receives from processing recyclables is taken into consideration when garbage collection rates are set.

+Why is theft of recyclables a problem?
 Unfortunately, some people think it’s okay to steal recyclables from blue carts or commercial recycling bins at businesses.
 Normally the thieves target aluminum and other higher value materials, but may take glass and other items as well.
 Recycling thieves often leave a mess because they aren’t accountable to anyone.

 So, recyclables are being stolen, but you may say “Why should I care?”
 The answer is this: over time, the value of stolen materials adds up.
 This represents a loss of revenue for NRWS, which in time could lead to an increase in the collection rates we all pay.
 For City ratepayers, losing all the revenue from the sale of recyclables would result in an immediate 10-20% rate increase.

+What should I do if I see someone stealing recyclables out the NRWS container?
 Don’t look the other way.
 If you know recyclables are being stolen, please report the theft to the non-emergency police phone line at (707) 257-9223 or e-mail us.
 If you have the opportunity, take a picture of the thief, jot down a license plate number or provide a description — every piece of information helps.
 Remember, it may make a difference in your bank account.

+What is my collection day?
 Please visit our Collection Schedule page.

 My trash/recycling was not picked up.
+Please visit our Missed Collection page.

+I have a question about my garbage bill.
 Find answers to billing questions on our Bill Pay FAQ page.

 I have a question about my collection service.
+Find information about your service or contact us.